(Clinical terms you've been unsure of, but

 Sympathy: The ability to feel sorry for another, whether a person or animal.
 An aspect of compassion.
 Not to be confused with empathy (see above).

 Transference: This is natural within a therapeutic dynamic, where childhood feelings and struggles with a parent, get transferred onto the therapist.
-This healthy, necessary aspect of meaningful treatment allows unresolved issues to surface, be dealt with and healed.
+Often, a client will develop romantic and/or sexual feelings for their therapist, and a rich fantasy life involving him or her ensues.
+This very common phenomenon occurs because the client has seldom if ever received genuine love or care from a parental figure, and has no frame of reference for what it actually feels like.
+Hence, any sense of closeness or trust he/she develops within the therapeutic bond, is dealt with in the only way possible~ which means, his/her powerful feelings (which can approximate an authentic relationship bond) are sexualized.
+Transference is a healthy, necessary aspect of meaningful therapeutic intervention, which allows unresolved archaic issues to surface, so they can be dealt with and healed.
+If the therapist is gifted, he or she will handle this issue very sensitively, and help the client understand and resolve their infatuation toward their caregiver.
 Transference happens in interpersonal relationships, too.
 Somebody may unwittingly step on an emotional land mine we've had buried, that's left over from a painful earlier experience.
 In our mind's eye, this could seem like a minor slight--but it hurts like hell or makes us furious, because it's virtually pulling the scab off a much older, deeper wound.
 When we're highly reactive to something our head tells us is "no big deal," it's usually because someone has set off a bomb in our emotional minefield.
 This is especially true with a borderline disordered individual--which literally has us walking on eggshells!
 In general, this issue is a major cause of relationship disintegration (dis-integration), and it's all subconsciously driven.

 Triangulation: This refers to the inclusion of a third element (person, pet, activity, substance) into a relationship, in order to ease the tension between two people.
 There's an old saying in the psychological community; "A three legged table is more stable than a two legged one."
 Personality disordered people have trouble with healthy intimacy and relational stability, so they're more prone to triangulating their primary relationship or having affairs.
 Borderlines and Narcissists typically fear attachment/closeness, so they may try to manage this anxiety by diverting their focus to another person.
 Illicit affairs are used to distract or divert from feelings the main attachment evokes.
 Diversions often take the form of working longer hours, getting a new pet, alcohol/drug abuse, having a baby, etc. Basically, anything that takes attention off the couple's connection, triangulates the relationship.
 (Derives from the word, triangle.)